-In the present case, regarding the registration in bad faith of the disputed domain name, the reputation of the Complainant's trademark UMICORE in the global materials technology and recycling field is clearly established, and the Panel finds that the Respondent must have known of the Complainant, and deliberately registered the disputed domain name in bad faith, especially because in the website at the disputed domain name the Complainant's trademark and logo were reproduced, pretending to be a Complainant's official website.
+In the present case, regarding the registration in bad faith of the disputed domain name, the reputation of the Complainant's trademarks LEGO and LEGOLAND is clearly established, and the Panel finds that the Respondent must have known of the Complainant, and deliberately registered the disputed domain name in bad faith, especially because in the website at the disputed domain name the Complainant's trademarks and logo were reproduced, pretending to be a Complainant's official website.

-The Panel further notes that the disputed domain name was also being used in bad faith since the Respondent was trying to attract Internet users to its website by creating likelihood of confusion with the Complainant's trademark as to the disputed domain name's source, sponsorship, affiliation or endorsement, an activity clearly detrimental to the Complainant's business.
+The Panel further notes that the disputed domain name was also being used in bad faith since the Respondent was trying to attract Internet users to its website by creating likelihood of confusion with the Complainant's trademarks as to the disputed domain name's source, sponsorship, affiliation or endorsement, an activity clearly detrimental to the Complainant's business.